Rockville, MD

 Twinbrook

-A diverse and evolving neighborhood with a mix of housing options, including single-family homes, townhouses, and apartments, close to the Twinbrook Metro station.
+A diverse neighborhood with a mix of housing styles, including single-family homes, townhouses, and apartments.
+Known for its proximity to the Twinbrook Metro station and its developing restaurant scene.

 King Farm

-A newer, master-planned community with a mix of condos, townhouses, and single-family homes, featuring community amenities like pools and parks.
+A master-planned community with newer construction, offering a mix of condos, townhouses, and single-family homes.
+Features community amenities such as pools, parks, and walking trails.

 Fallsgrove